 Strange enough, I was living in Toronto at the time although I don’t recall hearing much about it.
 Must have had other things happening in my life.
 Oh yes.
 Now I remember.
 I was working and raising a family.

 Stony Plain, Alberta, did the right thing.
 The town named its hockey arena after Mr. Goalie.

 On the east side of the building is a collage of murals depicting various stages of Glenn Hall’s life and career.
 Pauline and Glenn are together in the final frame.

 Humbolt, Saskatchewan has paid a special tribute to Glenn Hall by building a park in his honour.
 If you’re ever in Humboldt, check it out at 4th Street and Highway 5.

 Highway 5 is also known as Glenn Hall Drive.

 Hall’s first hockey games were with the Humboldt Indians.
 Interesting.
 From the Indians, he eventually ends up with the Black Hawks.

 Hall travels to Humboldt occasionally to visit old friends.
-As the years slip by, he’s finding they are fewer and fewer.It was Glenn who told me the coin was coming out.
+As the years slip by, he’s finding there are fewer and fewer of them.It was Glenn who told me the coin was coming out.
 I found it to be a bit pricey, so I didn’t pick one up.
 Was sure tempted, though.

 I was reminded of the man who applies for a job and in his job interview is asked about his previous employment.
 “The Canadian Royal Mint,” he says, “made $50,000 an hour.”